 The brainchild of skin-obsessed Tina Craig (who you might also know as Bag Snob), U Beauty is the only brand in the world steeped with Siren Capsule Technology.
 What is that, you ask?
 In short, it's glorious, patent-pending molecules strategically designed to draw complexion-wrecking damage away from healthy skin.
 (Feels a little Back to the Future in the best way possible, no?)
-Essentially, U Beauty and its hero Resurfacing Compound is impeccably smart skincare, and not surprisingly, the serum did practically break the internet when it became available for pre-sale back in October of 2019, receiving more than 20,000 orders in roughly 24 hours.
+Essentially, U Beauty and its hero Resurfacing Compound is impeccably smart skincare, and not surprisingly, the serum did practically break the internet when it became available for pre-sale, receiving more than 20,000 orders in roughly 24 hours.

-Clean, vegan, non-GMO, cruelty-free, and formulated sans fillers, U Beauty's Resurfacing Compound is not only a game-changing and exciting new serum, but it also has some lofty claims.
-For instance, beauty lovers such as Chriselle Lim have gone on record stating the serum slashed her normal skincare routine in half, and the brand states that the key ingredients are so multitasking you can actually kick all of your other serums—such as vitamin C and hyaluronic acid—to the curb.
+Clean, vegan, non-GMO, cruelty-free, and formulated sans fillers, U Beauty's Resurfacing Compound is not only a game-changing and exciting serum, but it also has some lofty claims.
+For instance, beauty lover Chriselle Lim has gone on record stating the serum slashed her normal skincare routine in half, and the brand states that the key ingredients are so multitasking you can actually kick all of your other serums—such as vitamin C and hyaluronic acid—to the curb.
 In addition to its famed Siren Capsule Technology, the Compound's genetic makeup consists of other complexion heavy-hitters like antioxidants, retinol, and vitamins C and E.

 Since it comes with such outstanding claims and easy-peasy application—you apply two to three pumps to just-cleansed skin before a moisturizer both morning and night—my fellow beauty editor Courtney Higgs and I had to try it.
 Ahead, we're diving into our skin types, our biggest skin concerns, and what exactly U Beauty's ultra-buzzy Resurfacing Compound did to our faces.
 Plus, we took some bare-faced selfies for photographic evidence.
 Keep scrolling!